Arize-ai/openinference/python/README.md

 px.launch_app()
 ```

-By default, the collector will run on `localhost:6006`.
+By default, the Phoenix collector is running on `http://localhost:6006/v1/traces`.